What to Expect on the Camino

 There are backpack transport services available on all of the more commonly traveled Camino routes.
 You can portage your bag the entire distance, or just do it occasionally.
 If you don’t feel you can safely carry your backpack, or you just want a break for a day, talk to any albergue volunteer or hotel desk person and they can direct you to an affordable backpack transport service.
 Many of them keep envelopes and forms at the albergues.

 If you know for sure that you want to portage your pack, you can also get an online account for Correos, which is the Spanish postal service.
+Other services are available as well.
+The portage services typically cost €8-12 per day.

 Where to Stay